Official course description, subject to change:

 Description

-The mobile app development has seen significant growth in the recent past, mainly due to the current computational power of modern tablets and mobile phones.
-The development of mobile applications brings a set of different challenges to the developer, such as where the application will run (hardware specifications) and how is the application performance when running (OS specifications).
-This course provides fundamental knowledge on how to develop Android applications using both Java and Kotlin programming languages and introduces the following topics:
+Mobile app development has grown significantly recently, mainly due to the current computational power of modern tablets and mobile phones.
+The development of mobile applications brings different challenges to the developer, such as where the application will run (hardware specifications) and how the application performs when running (OS specifications).
+This course provides fundamental knowledge on how to develop Android applications using the native programming language Kotlin and introduces the following topics:

 • The Android application lifecycle;

-• The four different types of Android components, namely: (1) activities, (2) services, (3) broadcast receivers, and (4) content providers;
+• The four types of Android app components, namely: (1) activities, (2) services, (3) broadcast receivers, and (4) content providers;

 • How to share data between Android components, how to persist data using files and databases, and how to manage the internal and external file storages;